Feeding Bees in Winter

 Food

-To address our main foraging shortage which occurs from mid September to mid October I have separated the root balls of common Asian Asters for planting and transplanted the invasive Canadian Goldenrod (Aster).
-When mature the common Asian Aster becomes a 1.5 by 1.5 metre (4 by 4 foot) bush with hundreds of flowers and can bloom well into October.
+To address our main foraging shortage which occurs from mid September to mid October I have separated the root balls of common Asian Asters and a larger Canadian Aster for planting and transplanted the invasive Canadian Goldenrod (Aster).
 We have a few hundred autumn flowering variety Asters in our 4 acre garden.
 Other late bloomers in our garden are Japanese Anemone, Mint, Autumn Joy Sedum, Scarlet Runner Bean, Calendula, Sunflower, Rudbeckia, Purple Coneflower, Jersulam Artichoke and the invasive Japanese Knotweed (Nectar Plants of British Columbia).
 A mixed diet is beneficial for the girls so some other late blooming plants are Caryopteris 'Dark Knight' (Blue Mist Spirea), Dahlia, Hardy Fushia, Seven Sons flower (Autumn Lilac), Impatiens omeianan, Camellia sinensis (Hardy tea bush) and Osmanthus fragrans (Fragrant Olive) (Nutritional Value of Bee Collected Pollens and Pollen Sources).
 I will avoid the temptation to plant the invasive late blooming ivy and Himalayan Balsam.

 Goldenrod